Learning, Teaching and Assessment

 Click here for the reporting to parent dates.

-Click here to see our Assessment, Reporting and Target Setting Policy.
+Click here to see our Assessment and Reporting Statement

 Once a year, students and parents are invited to a calendared meeting with subject staff.
 The purpose of this is to discuss targets, progress and strategies for improvement.
 Parents and students may request additional appointments with teachers at any point throughout the year.